-STUDENT WORKSHEET: Part 2 Name: ANSWER KE

-2. Find a dinosaur that is a BIRD.

-Dinosaur Name:

-Draw the bird.
-Label three of its body parts.

-In the exhibition, there are many models that stude "Nest, Eggs &amp; Babies" section: Southern Casso "Bones, Beaks &amp; Claws" section: Black Legged "Flight" section: Oscillated Turkey "The New Age of Dinosaurs" section: Hoatzin, Northern Flicker, Southern Screamer, Scarlet Ib Parts students may label include feathers, wings, be owary Seriema Harpy Eagle, White Bellied St Dis orm Petrel, Common Raven,

-How does the bird use these body parts?
+STUDENT WORKSHEET Name: ANSWER KE 2.
+Find a dinosaur that is a BIRD.
+Dinosaur Name: Draw the bird.
+Label the same 3 body part s you labeled on your non-bird dinosa ur in Part 1.
+In the exhibition, there are many models th at students may use, e.g.: • "Nest, Eggs & Babies" section: Souther n Cassowary • "Bones, Beaks & Claws" section: Black Legged Seriema • "Flight" section: Oscillated Turkey "The New Age of Dinosaurs" section: F Northern Flicker, Southern Screamer, S Hoatzin, Harpy Eagle, White Bellied Stor Carlet Ibis rm Petrel, Common Raven, For this portion of the worksheet, students chose in Part 1.
+Note that the part might no might now be a "beak," etc. How does this bird use these body parts?
+Answers will vary.
+How is this bird similar to the dinosaur you chose in question one?
+How is it dif ferent?
 Answers will vary.